webqamdev/activity-logger-for-laravel/README.md

 ## About

-This package using Laravel 5.8 is a plugin for auto-logging
+This package using Laravel 5.8 is a plugin for auto-logging activities.

 Gitlab repository : [Activity logger for Laravel](https://gitlab.webqam.fr/webqam/boilerplates/activity-logger-for-laravel)